 If you are a local resident and have any questions or concerns about the University’s or its members’ impact on the local community, please don't hesitate to contact our Security Team, available 24/7.

 We play a key role in our local area and we support local business, groups, schools, colleges and community members.
-Many of our campus facilities are available to our local community, and we aim to facilitate community use of our meeting rooms and spaces when we are able to.
+Many of our campus facilities – including cafés, the sports facilities and a meeting room – are available to our local community, and we aim to facilitate community use of some meeting rooms and spaces when we are able to.

 Watch our video to find out how we're increasing biodiversity on campus through collaborative thinking and working.

 In partnership with Aspire London, we are providing free higher education and support to help Londoners with no prior higher education qualification to upskill and kickstart their careers.

 The Aspire London programme will run in October 2022 and April 2023, and is open for enrolment.

 We offer short courses and CPD - or continuing professional development - that include:

 - Courses to update your current qualifications in healthcare, social work, teaching or CPR and first aid